rlourette/ArticlesPapers/Why_I_ Dont_Want_the_Heap_in_My_Embedded_C++_-_A_High-Reliability_Perspective/Why_I_ Dont_Want_the_Heap_in_My_Embedded_C++_-_A_High-Reliability_Perspective.md

 ## Closing Thoughts

-If you're developing for reliability, safety, or energy efficiency, and you're using C++, don't accept the heap by default.
-It's not only possible but preferable to architect systems using modern C++ with no runtime allocation.
+If you're developing for **reliability**, **safety**, or **energy efficiency**, and you're using C++, don't accept the heap by default.
+It's not only possible but preferable to architect systems using **modern C++ with no runtime allocation**.
 This gives you the maintainability of modern idioms without compromising on deterministic behavior.

 The embedded landscape is evolving.
 With tools like ETL, C++23's `std::expected`, and careful architectural choices, we can write embedded software that is both modern and reliable.
 The key is understanding that constraints breed creativity: working without the heap forces us to write better, more predictable code.

-**Remember:** In embedded systems, predictability trumps flexibility.
+**Remember:** In embedded systems, **predictability trumps flexibility**.
 Every allocation is a potential point of failure.
 Design accordingly.

 I'd love to hear from others building modern C++ embedded systems: Are you heap-free?
 What strategies have you employed to maintain determinism while leveraging modern C++ features?
 What challenges have you faced in convincing teams to adopt these practices?